woocommerce/qit-documentation/docs/custom-tests/00-introduction.md

 # Introduction

-All QIT tests are Managed by QIT.
-We have one exception, which is the Custom E2E tests: `run:e2e`
+Welcome to the most dynamic and developer-driven aspect of Quality Insights Toolkit (QIT): Custom End-to-End (E2E) Testing.
+At QIT, we understand that every plugin has unique functionalities and requirements.
+That's why we empower you, the developers, to take the reins in testing the specific behaviors and features of your plugins.

-This is the only type of test in QIT that the developers write the tests themselves.
+## The Power of Customization: `run:e2e`

-It's essentially an end-to-end test that asserts that the custom behavior of your plugin is working as expected.
+While QIT provides various managed tests, Custom E2E tests stand out as the sole category where you, the developer, are the architect of the tests.
+These are not just any tests; they are comprehensive end-to-end tests designed to ensure your plugin's custom behavior functions flawlessly in real-world scenarios.

-## Example: "QIT the Beaver" Publishes a Plugin
+## Case Study: "QIT the Beaver" Tackles Plugin Challenges

-Picture this scenario: QIT the Beaver, the beloved mascot of QIT, steps into the shoes of a developer and launches a plugin in the Woo.com Marketplace.
-Initially, it's a hit, with glowing reviews.
-But soon, mixed feedback begins to surface, highlighting compatibility issues with different PHP versions and conflicts with other plugins.
+Imagine "QIT the Beaver," our beloved mascot, stepping into a developer's shoes.
+He launches a plugin on the Woo.com Marketplace, and while it initially receives high praise, soon users report issues related to compatibility and conflicts with other plugins and PHP versions.

 > ⭐⭐⭐⭐⭐ Works great
 >